cilium/cilium/cilium-cli/README.md

 To see all the non-default Helm values without actually performing the installation:

     cilium install --dry-run-helm-values

+#### `upgrade` examples

+To upgrade to a specific version of Cilium:

+    cilium upgrade --version v1.13.2

+To upgrade using a local Helm chart:

+    cilium upgrade --chart-directory ./install/kubernetes/cilium

+When upgrading Cilium, please refer to [the upgrade guide](https://docs.cilium.io/en/stable/operations/upgrade/) and adjust non-default Helm values accordingly. `cilium-cli` does not automatically modify non-default Helm values during upgrade.
+You can use `--dry-run` and `--dry-run-helm-values` flags to review Kubernetes resources and non-default Helm values without actually performing
+upgrade:

+To see the difference between the current Kubernetes resources in a live cluster and what would be applied:

+    cilium upgrade --version v1.13.2 --dry-run | kubectl diff -f -

+To see the non-default Helm values that would be used during upgrade:

+    cilium upgrade --version v1.13.2 --dry-run-helm-values

+> **Note**
+> You can use external diff tools such as [dyff](https://github.com/homeport/dyff) to make
+> `kubectl diff` output more readable.

 ### Supported commands as of v0.14